 Tax Court Confirms Validity of Self-Directed IRA LLC Solution

-The legality of the Checkbook IRA structure has not come under question since the IRS conceded that investing IRA funds in a wholly owned entity is not a prohibited transaction in the U.S. Tax Court case Swanson V. Commissioner 106 T.C.
-76 (1996).
+The legality of the Checkbook Control IRA structure has not come under question since the IRS conceded that investing IRA funds in a completely owned entity is not a prohibited transaction.
+This decision was made in the U.S. Tax Court case Swanson V. Commissioner.
 The IRS later confirmed the ruling in Swanson by releasing IRS Field Service Advice Memorandum 200128011 (“FSA 200128011”).

 A Self-Directed IRA is a type of IRA structure that allows the IRA holder (you) to have more control over your retirement funds.
 Unknown to some, not all Self-Directed IRAs are the same.
-It is well known that the IRS allows you to use your IRA to make traditional investments, such as stocks and mutual funds.
-It is not as well known that the IRS also allows you to use IRA funds to invest in real estate, precious metals, tax liens, private business and much more tax-free and penalty-free!
-In fact, the IRS only prescribes a few restrictions on the type of investments that can be made using IRA funds.
+Many know that the IRS allows you to use your IRA to make traditional investments.
+Traditional investments include stocks, bonds and mutual funds.
+Fewer individuals know that the IRS allows you to use IRA funds to invest in alternative assets.
+These include real estate, precious metals, tax liens, private business and much more.
+These investments are tax-free and penalty-free!
+In fact, the IRS only has a few restrictions on what investments you can make using your IRA funds.

-A number of IRA custodians would like you to believe that the only way to use IRA funds to make non-traditional investments with your IRA is through a custodian controlled IRA account.
-However, beginning in the early 1990s, individuals began using special purpose entities wholly owned by their IRA to make investments.
+Most IRA custodians want you to believe that the only way to use IRA funds to make non-traditional investments with your IRA is through a custodian-controlled IRA account.
+However, beginning in the early 1990s, individuals began using special purpose entities that the IRA completely owns to make investments.
 Investors wanted the ability to have more control over their IRA investments.

-In general, after 1993 when the IRS conceded the IRA prohibited transaction issue in Swanson, a number of attorneys began exploring the impact of the Swanson decision.
-At the same time, the Limited Liability Company (“LLC”) entity began emerging as the entity of choice for investment transactions and was becoming recognized by all fifty states as an entity that provided limited liability protection and pass-through tax treatment.
+After 1993, when the IRS conceded the IRA prohibited transaction issue in Swanson, many attorneys began exploring the impact of the Swanson decision.
+At the same time, the LLC entity began emerging as the entity of choice for investment transactions.
+It was becoming recognized by all 50 states as an entity that provides limited liability protection and pass-through tax treatment.

 During this time, a number of attorneys began experimenting with the use of LLC’s as an investment vehicle.
-Attorneys began establishing special purpose LLCs wholly owned by an IRA as a vehicle for making real estate and other investments.
-Since an LLC is a pass-through entity it does not pay federal income tax – its owner does.
-But since the IRA is the sole owner of the LLC and an IRA is tax-exempt pursuant to Internal Revenue Code Section 408, no tax is generally due on the IRA LLC investment.
-This, coupled with the ability to make investments quickly and with limited custodian intervention, was gaining popularity quickly with the American public.
+Attorneys began establishing special purpose IRAs owned as a vehicle for making real estate and other investments.
+Since an LLC is a pass-through entity, it doesn’t pay federal income tax – the owner does.
+But since the IRA is the sole owner of the LLC and an IRA is tax-exempt pursuant to IRC Section 408, no tax is generally due on the IRA LLC investment.
+This, along with the ability to make investments quickly and with little custodian intervention, was gaining popularity quickly with the American public.

 The increasing popularity of the Checkbook Control IRA caught the IRS’ attention.
-In light of their defeat in Swanson and their new position that a checkbook IRA is not prohibited, the IRS felt it was important that it provide clear rules and audit guidance to the IRS audit agents on the Checkbook IRA structure.
+In light of their defeat and their new position that a checkbook IRA is not prohibited, the IRS felt it was important to provide clear rules and audit guidance on the Checkbook IRA structure.

 IRS Confirms Validity of Self-Directed IRA LLC

-IRS Field Service Advice (FSA) Memorandum 200128011 was the first IRS drafted opinion that confirmed the ruling of Swanson that held that the funding of a new entity by an IRA for self-directing assets was not a prohibited transaction pursuant to Code Section 4975.
-An FSA is issued by the IRS to IRS field agents to guide them in conduct of tax audits.
+Internal Revenue Service Field Service Advice (FSA) Memorandum 200128011 was the first IRS opinion confirming the ruling of Swanson.
+It held that the funding of a new entity by a Checkbook Control IRA for self-directing assets was not a prohibited transaction.
+The IRS issues an FSA to IRS field agents to guide them in conduct of tax audits.
 The facts presented in the FSA clearly mirrored those in the Swanson case.

 Tax Court Re-Affirms Validity of Self-Directed IRA LLC Solution

-On October 29, 2013, the Tax Court offered direct confirmation that the use of a newly established special purpose LLC wholly owned by an IRA and managed by the IRA holder would not trigger an IRS prohibited transaction.
+On October 29, 2013, the Tax Court offered direct confirmation that the use of a newly established special purpose LLC the IRA completely owns and IRA holder manages won’t trigger an IRS prohibited transaction.

 The IRS argued that the formation of CST was a prohibited transaction under section 4975, which prohibits self-dealing.
-The Tax Court disagreed and citing the Swanson case ruled that even though the taxpayer acted as a fiduciary to the IRA (and was therefore a disqualified person under section 4975), the LLC itself was not a disqualified person at the time of the transfer.
+The Tax Court disagreed and citing the Swanson case ruled that even though the taxpayer acted as a fiduciary to the IRA (and was therefore a disqualified person), the LLC itself was not a disqualified person at the time of the transfer.
 After the transfer, the LLC was a disqualified person because it was owned by Mr. Ellis’s IRA, a disqualified person.

 “Petitioners did not engage in a prohibited transaction when they caused Mr. Ellis’s IRA to invest in CST”

-Additionally, the IRS also claimed that the taxpayer had engaged in a prohibited transaction by receiving a salary from the LLC.
+Additionally, the IRS also claimed that the taxpayer was engaging in a prohibited transaction by receiving a salary from the LLC.
 The court agreed with the IRS on this point.
-Although the LLC (and not the IRA) was officially paying the taxpayer's salary, the Tax Court concluded that since the IRA was the sole owner of the LLC, and that the LLC was the IRA's only investment, the taxpayer (a disqualified person) was essentially being paid by his IRA.
+Although the LLC (and not the IRA) was officially paying the taxpayer’s salary, the Tax Court concluded that since the IRA was the sole owner of the LLC, and the LLC was the IRA’s only investment, the taxpayer (a disqualified person) was essentially being paid by his IRA.